-Note: If Seller fails to comply with the numerous obligations imposed by the Contract, Buyer may terminate the Contract & receive a refund of any Earnest Money Deposit and Due Diligence Fee paid.
+Note: If Seller fails to comply with the obligations imposed by the Contract, Buyer may terminate the Contract & receive a refund of any Earnest Money Deposit and Due Diligence Fee paid.
 In a Seller breach, Buyer may also obtain reimbursement from Seller for reasonable costs incurred conducting the Due Diligence without affecting any other remedies available to Buyer.
-Brokers are reminded that an attorney should be consulted to determine if a breach has occurred.
+Remember that an attorney should be consulted to determine if a material breach has occurred.

-- 8-a.
-Evidence of Title, Payoff Statement(s) and Non-Foreign Status - 8-b.
-Authority to Disclose Information

-8-c.
-Access to Property

-- Reasonable access through time of Closing or Buyer Possession - Including working, existing utilities at Seller's expense

-8-d.
-Removal of Seller's Property

-- All Seller's personal property that is not part of the sale - Including garbage & debris anywhere on the Property - 8-e.
-Affidavit & Indemnification Agreement (against Mechanics Liens) [NCGS 44A-8] - 8-f.
-Designation of Lien Agent, Payment & Satisfaction of Liens [if required by NCGS 44A-11.1]

-8-g.
-Good Title, Legal Access

-- Seller to provide General Warranty Deed

-- Fee simple marketable title free of all liens, encumbrances or defects except for:

-- Ad valorem taxes for current year

-- Utility easements
+- 8(a) Evidence of Title, Payoff Statement(s) and Non-Foreign Status - 8(b) Authority to Disclose Information - 8(c) Access to Property - Reasonable access through time of Closing or Buyer Possession - Including working, existing utilities at Seller's expense - 8(d) Removal of Seller's Property - All Seller's personal property that is not part of the sale - Including garbage & debris anywhere on the Property - 8(e) Affidavit & Indemnification Agreement (against Mechanics Liens) [NCGS 44A-8] - 8(f) Designation of Lien Agent, Payment & Satisfaction of Liens [if required by NCGS 44A-11.1] - 8(g) Good Title, Legal Access - Seller to provide General Warranty Deed - Fee simple marketable title free of all liens, encumbrances or defects except for: - Ad valorem taxes for current year - Utility easements - Unviolated covenants, conditions or restrictions - Other encumbrances assumed or approved by Buyer - Legal access to a public right of way - Consider using Short Sale Addendum (2A14-T) if possibility of short sale

-- Unviolated covenants

-- Other encumbrances assumed or approved by Buyer

-- Legal access to public right of way

-- Consider using Short Sale Addendum (2A14-T) if possibility of short sale
+8(h) Governmental Compliance

+- Contract condition that Property be free of material violations of law, ordinance, permit, or government regulation - Unless Seller discloses such violation(s) prior to Effective Date - Seller has option of curing violation discovered after Effective Date
-8-h.
-Deed, Taxes & Fees

-- Seller pays for deed preparation, excise tax and any conveyance fees - Identify exact legal names of Buyer(s) for new deed - Optional indication of Buyer's relationship status can be helpful to Settlement Agent (e.g., spouses, siblings, unmarried person, etc.)
+- If violation discovered after Effective Date is not cured prior to Closing, Buyer may either (1) proceed to Closing or (2) terminate the Contract and receive a refund of any EMD and DDF. - 8(i) Deed, Taxes & Fees - Seller pays for deed preparation, excise tax, and any conveyance fees - Identify exact legal name(s) of Buyer(s) for new deed - Optional indication of Buyer's relationship or legal status can be helpful to Settlement Agent (e.g., spouses, siblings, unmarried person, corporation, LLC, etc.)